fleschutz/PowerShell/Docs/list-tags.md

 ## list-tags.ps1 - Lists all tags in a Git repository

-This script lists all tags in the given Git repository.
+This PowerShell script lists all tags in the given Git repository.

 ## Parameters
 ```powershell